Castelo Branco (Horta)

-Castelo Branco is the southern freguesia ("civil parish") on the island Faial, in the Azores; part of the municipality of Horta.
+Castelo Branco (/pt-PT/) is the southern freguesia ("civil parish") on the island Faial, in the Azores; part of the municipality of Horta.
 This agricultural community is primarily known for the location of the Central Group's first airport, Horta Airport.
 The population in 2011 was 1,309, in an area of 23.91 km².
 It contains the localities Canada da Santa Catarina, Cancela, Cerrado Grande, Farrobim do Norte, Grota do Meio, Jogo, Lombega, Pedreiras, Ribeira Grande and Ribeirinha.